 Is it Safe to Give a Child Protein Powder?
+(Whey Protein for Kids)

 measuring scoop of whey protein powder with a bowl on wooden surface